 Canisters are used to launch both solid and liquid-fueled missiles in order to protect the launch vehicle from the exhaust plume.
-North Korea may have an all solid-fueled ICBM in development since they already have short and intermediate range solid-fueled missiles.
+North Korea may have an all solid-fueled ICBM in development.
 Solid-fueled missiles can stay inside the canister indefinitely and be launched immediately when the order is given.
 Liquid-fueled missiles can be launched immediately as well but can only store their liquids up to 7.5 years before they have to be replaced.
 Vehicles that carry uncanisterized liquid-fueled missiles have had protective plating over their wheels.
 This practice was put into place after a missile test damaged a launch vehicle.